DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 $ docker compose up
 ```

-The Agent will auto discover the container and begin to collect metrics from it.
+The Agent will auto-discover the container and begin to collect metrics from it.

 ### Using Docker